onyx-platform/lib-onyx/README.md

 (s/stop-log-subscriber subscriber)
 ```

-See the docstrings for more information.
+See the API docs listed above for more information.

 ### Replica Queries